kmsungporant/SimpliSplit/README.md

 <br>
 The user is then asked to check if the information is correct and will be prompted to change the gratuity percentage.
 While the sales tax is calculated using an API, it may be sometimes inaccurate so users are still able to change the tax percentage to their needs.
 The app will ask the user for access to the contacts (The app will not work if there is no permission).
 The app will fetch all the contacts within the phone and the user will then be able to select specific people.
-Finally, the user is able to organize the order items with each contact and will send an SMS to the whole group with Venmo Request links associated with their amount due.
+Finally, the user is able to organize the order items with each contact and will send an SMS to the whole group with Venmo Request links associated with the amount due.